 SafeWork NSW has released a guidance note on minimising health risks from exposure to wood dust.
 They note that there are several ways of managing the risk, including installation of a local exhaust ventilation (LEV) system.
 They also note the importance of monitoring dust levels.

-If your workplace involves activities that generate good dust, ensure you’re complying with your duty of care towards your workers: contact Airsafe for an assessment and advice.
+If your workplace involves activities that generate wood dust, ensure you’re complying with your duty of care towards your workers: contact Airsafe for an assessment and advice.

 Contact us for dust monitoring and testing services today

-Airsafe delivers safe, comprehensive dust monitoring and testing services across Sydney and Australia.
+Airsafe delivers safe, comprehensive dust monitoring and testing services across Sydney, NSW and Australia, with travel built into our quotes for sites further afield.
 To organise a dust monitoring assessment, get in touch with us today on 1300 888 338.